moleculerjs/moleculer/README-draft.md

 ```

 ## Actions
-The actions are the callable/public methods of service.
+The actions are the callable/public methods of the service.
 They can be called with `broker.call`.
 The action could be a function (handler) or an object with some properties and with handler.
 The actions should be placed under `actions` key in the service schema.